Starting at the castle, passing the Black Rabbit pub and wetlands, ends at a tea room and return by train.

 Also known as Pilgrim's Way, this historic path passes alongside the sloping ridge of the Hog's Back.

 Probably one of my favourite walks, passing by meadows and locks.
-Towpath gets muddy during wet weather.
+Towpath gets muddy when wet.

 Part 2 of 32 miles along the remaining 18th century towpath to the River Wey.